Gas flare: Biogas flares

 Flare stack igniting biogas from sewage sludge digesters at a sewage treatment plant in Ontario, Canada.

 An important source of anthropogenic methane comes from the treatment and storage of organic waste material including waste water, animal waste and landfill.
 Gas flares are used in any process that results in the generation and collection of biogas.
 As a result, gas flares are a standard component of an installation for controlling the production of biogas.
-They are installed on landfill sites, waste water treatment plant and anaerobic digestion plant that use agriculturally or domestically produced organic waste to produce methane for use as a fuel or for heating.
+They are installed on landfill sites, waste water treatment plant and anaerobic digestion plants that use agriculturally or domestically produced organic waste to produce methane for use as a fuel or for heating.

 Gas flares on biogas collection systems are used if the gas production rates are not sufficient to warrant use in any industrial process.
 However, on a plant where the gas production rate is sufficient for direct use in an industrial process that could be classified as part of the circular economy, and that may include the generation of electricity, the production of natural gas quality biogas for vehicle fuel or for heating in buildings, drying refuse-derived fuel or leachate treatment, gas flares are used as a back-up system during down-time for maintenance or breakdown of generation equipment.
 In this latter case, generation of biogas cannot normally be interrupted, and a gas flare is employed to maintain the internal pressure on the biological process.

 There are two types of gas flare used for controlling biogas, open or enclosed.
 Open flares burn at a lower temperature, less than 1000 °C and are generally cheaper than enclosed flares that burn at a higher combustion temperature and are usually supplied to conform to a specific residence time of 0.3s within the chimney to ensure complete destruction of any toxic molecules contained within the biogas.
 Flare specification usually demands that enclosed flares must operate at >1000 °C and <1200 °C; this in order to ensure a 98% destruction efficiency and avoid the formation of NOx.